matthewfx/MJNIndexView/README.md

 ### To do

 • Improve a curtain fade (it could behave strange when you use very large value for the right margin).

+• Improve performance on older devices

 • Cocoapod

 ### Credits